Before I can get to what symptoms make up Avoidant Personality (Avpd), we need to define it a bit. This same example applies to any mental disorder.

-This unfortunately happened many many times.
+This unfortunately happened many times.
 I finally learned that I needed to have my boss write things down for me, but this is also something bosses hate to do.
-So the result was that I went through a lot of jobs until I would find that one boss that was nice, and would understood.
-These sorts of bosses though are very rare.

-So my advice if the Avoidant goes this route is to find other ways to socialize, or work on your socialization skills.
+My advice is if the Avoidant goes this route is to find other ways to socialize, or work on your socialization skills.

 Everyone has inferiority complexes at times.
 We think our boss is better than we are.
-We think our teachers are better than us.
+We think our teachers are better than we are.
 We think that people with lots of money are better than us.
-We think that people is positions of power are better than we are.
+We think that people in positions of power are better than we are.

-But for the one with Avoidant Personality Disorder (Avpd) , this is way easier said than done.
+For the one with Avoidant Personality Disorder (Avpd) , this is way easier said than done.
 Inferiority is one of the main roots of Avoidance.
-Avoidants feel that have no value.
+Avoidants feel they have no value.